MediLot/cool-webapp/README.md

 4. `time` column should follow "YYYY-MM-DD" format

-5. All of the demographic columns (such as age, gender, race) and the `value` column should be in the integer (Int32) format.
+5. All of the demographic columns (such as age, gender, race) should be corresponding to the `value` attributes.

+6. `Value` Columns only accept integer (Int32) values.

 6. Fill the columns of events with `None`

 7. Remove all the events with no `value`

 * Example dataset: [here](example-data/example.csv).